 - Bolton Wanderers (1995-1996; 1997-1998; 2001-2012) — A Greater Manchester based club; their first Premier League season was awful, and their second saw them relegated on goal difference, but they established themselves as a pretty good side under Sam Allardyce in the 2000s.
 Their fortunes gradually deteriorated after he left however, and they were eventually relegated in 2012.

 - Bradford City (1999-2001) — West Yorkshire club who famously survived on the last day of the 1999/2000 season by beating Liverpool.
 Unfortunately, in a portent of what would later happen to neighbours Leeds United, they then massively overspent on players and underwent financial meltdown, ending up in the Football League's lowest tier by 2007 (though they won promotion out of that division in 2013).

 - Charlton Athletic (1998-1999; 2000-2007) — Another London-based club, who narrowly failed to survive in their first season, before establishing themselves as a decent mid-table side for a few years.
 However, things quickly went downhill after manager Alan Curbishley left, and they were relegated the following year, then again in 2009.
 Are currently in the Championship after winning promotion in 2012.

 - Coventry City (1992-2001) — Midlands-based club, with rivalries with Leicester City and the two Birmingham-based clubs.
 Like Southampton they were longtime members of the top-flight, but constantly struggled and finally went down in 2001.
 Contrary to what Monty Python's Flying Circus would have you believe, they have won the FA Cup (in 1987, well after the referenced sketch aired).
 Their failures to win promotion combined with the cost of building a new ground caused their finances to deteriorate as the decade progressed, leading to them being relegated again in 2012.
-To add insult to injury they were kicked out of their ground the following year, and are currently playing their "home" games 40 miles away in Northampton.
+To add insult to injury they were kicked out of their ground the following year, playing their 2013–14 "home" games 40 miles away in Northampton.
 They're now back in their Coventry ground.